KnowFlow/KnowFlow_AWM/README.md

 * In the Firmware_Baseline/Firmware/WaterMonitor/WaterMonitor/   Open WaterMonitor.ino with Arduino IDE

-* Take down the TX RX pin then upload WaterMonitor.ino
+* Take down the TX RX pin

+* Upload WaterMonitor.ino

 Appendix: un-comment the whole serial debugging part to show the parameters in the serial monitor